openstack/storlets/doc/source/engine_dev_installation.rst

 Configure a user and project in Keystone
 ----------------------------------------

-We use the opnstack cli to configure a user and project used by the storlets functional tests.
+We use the openstack cli to configure a user and project used by the storlets functional tests.
 We start by defining some environment variables: